trexaiimae/BarBooks/README.md

 ```

 **2: Click on E2E testing**
 **3: Choose your preferred browser.**

-**4:Then select the spec you want to run in the cypress runner:
+**4: Then select the spec you want to run in the Cypress runner:**
-➡️MockAPIResponse.js
+➡️ MockAPIResponse.js
-➡️APITestingHeadless.js
+➡️ APITestingHeadless.js
-➡️E2EUIApplication.js
+➡️ E2EUIApplication.js